LucasSim0n/LucasSim0n.github.io/README.md

-# Hi, I'm Lucas Simón
+# Hi!
+I'm Lucas Simón

 I am a developer with hands-on experience building projects in multiple languages, ranging from REST APIs and CLI tools to little games.